ElenaGinkova/Student_monopoly/README.md

 - object-oriented design
 - game loop implementation
 - player interaction
-- multiplayer communication
 - random event handling
 - creating a more dynamic and humorous alternative to classic Monopoly

-## Future Improvements

-Planned or optional features include:

-- Support for more players
-- Bot opponents with different strategies
-- Turn timer with penalties for delayed moves
-- Further board customization
-- Improved UI and visual effects

 ## How to Run

-> Add your actual run instructions here depending on your project structure.

-Example:

 ```bash
 git clone https://github.com/your-username/student-monopoly.git